 Livedrive offers two products for individual customers: Backup and Briefcase.
 Backup enables users to upload their entire desktop or laptop hard drive to Livedrive’s cloud servers, with unlimited storage space included.
 However it is mostly a static backup service designed for data loss prevention, and access to your data is limited.
 It costs $9.40 (£6.99) per month.

 The Briefcase plan, contrastingly, enables users to sync, access, and edit their files across many devices.
-In this sense, it is similar to most cloud storage providers such as OneDriv, Google Drive, and Dropbox.
+In this sense, it is similar to most cloud storage providers such as OneDriv (opens in new tab), Google Drive, (opens in new tab) and Dropbox.

 Although storage space isn’t unlimited, the 2 TB of included storage will be more than sufficient for all but the most active designers and creatives.
 This plan costs $13.43 (£10) per month.